-The table below indicates the foreign currency to which the Fund had significant exposure at December 31, 2022 in Canadian dollar terms.
-The table also illustrates the potential impact on the net assets attributable to holders of redeemable units if the Canadian dollar had strengthened or weakened by 10% in relation to each of the other currencies, with all other variables held constant.
-There was no currency risk as at December 31, 2021.
+The following tables below indicates the foreign currency to which the Fund had significant exposure at June 30, 2023 and December 31, 2022, in Canadian dollar terms.
+The tables also illustrate the potential impact on the net assets attributable to holders of redeemable units if the Canadian dollar had strengthened or weakened by 10% in relation to each of the other currencies, with all other variables held constant.